Cryptorecovers/trust-wallet-cloud-backup-recovery-tool/README.md

 lawfully, on files you own or are authorized to recover.

-Made by **Crypto Recovers** (https://cryptorecovers.com), because nobody should lose their own wallet.
+Made by **Crypto Recovers** (https://cryptorecovers.com), because nobody should lose access to their own wallet.